Chocolate Creme Egg No Churn Ice Cream. No ice cream maker required! And the perfect way to use leftover Easter candy!

 I know that ice cream is traditionally a summer dessert and it is only March but I just couldn’t resist.
 This Chocolate Creme Egg No Churn Ice Cream is just so springy.
-And with just five ingredients, including one that you’re bound to have extra off after this weekend, I think that this Chocolate Creme Egg No Churn Ice Cream will become one of your favorites.
-I know it’s already become one of mine.
+And with just five ingredients, including one that you’re bound to have extra of after this weekend, this Chocolate Creme Egg No Churn Ice Cream will become one of your favorites.

 One thing I don’t like about making traditional ice cream is the fact that for some reason whenever I go to make it, I realize that I forgot to put the ice cream bowl in the freezer.
 It wouldn’t be a problem if it needed only a little while to chill, but my ice cream maker requires 24 hours.
 Way too long to wait to satisfy an ice cream craving.

 That is where no churn ice cream comes into play.
 Guys, it is SO stinkin’ easy.
 This is the first time that I have ever made no churn ice cream.
 One bite and I feel like I have been deprived for the last 32 years.
 No seriously, not only is no churn ice cream incredibly easy to make, it is also incredibly creamy and rich.